Skip to main content

 U.S. law limits the number of immigrant visa numbers available every year.
 The Immigration and Nationality Act (INA) sets this number.
 It’s possible that even if the USCIS approves an immigrant visa petition for you, you may not get an immigrant visa number immediately.

 Several years could pass before the State Department gives you an immigrant visa number.
-This takes place only after the USCIS approves your immigrant visa petition.
+This occurs only after USCIS approves your immigrant visa petition.
 U.S. law also limits the number of immigrant visas available by country.
 This means you may have to wait longer if you come from a country with a high demand for U.S. immigrant visas.
 If you come from a country with high demand, expect longer wait times for approval and issuance of your visa.

 Who Is Eligible?